kmgowda/SBK/driver-mysql/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# MySQL Performance using SBK
+# MySQL Performance Benchmarking using SBK
 The MySQL driver for SBK supports multiple writers and multiple readers performance benchmarking.
 But, the End to End Latency benchmarking is not supported.
 The MySQL driver uses the auto incrementing index are primary key to support multiple writers.
 The MYSQL driver uses the JDBC for IO operations.